This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 The Scottish Third Sector Tracker asks representatives from Scottish third sector organisations about a range of current topics, including their recent funding sources.

-• During 2021 to 2024 around a quarter of Tracker respondents reported decreases in donation income, with rising to a 28% peak in Spring 2023.
+• During 2021 to 2024 around a quarter of Tracker respondents reported decreases in donation income, rising to a 28% peak in Spring 2023.

-• Around a fifth of Tracker respondents have been reporting an increase in income from donations since Winter 2021.
-In Spring 2025 the number reporting an increase income was higher than those reporting a decrease, suggesting an improvement in donated income.
+• In Spring 2025 the number reporting an increase in donations income rose to 25%, and was higher than those reporting a decrease, suggesting an improvement in donated income.

 • In Spring 2025, 24% of Tracker respondents whose organisations had seen an overall increase in turnover said that donations had been the income source that had contributed the most to that increase, up from only 7% in Spring 2023.